zulip/zulip/docs/production/authentication-methods.md

 [this handy resource](https://jackstromberg.com/2013/01/useraccountcontrol-attributeflag-values/)
 for details on the various `userAccountControl` flags.

+#### Deactivating non-matching users

+Starting with Zulip 2.0, Zulip supports automatically deactivating users if they are not found by the `AUTH_LDAP_USER_SEARCH` query (either because the user is no longer in LDAP/Active Directory, or because the user no longer matches the query).
+This feature is enabled by default if LDAP is the only authentication backend configured on the Zulip server.
+Otherwise, you can enable this feature by setting `LDAP_DEACTIVATE_NON_MATCHING_USERS` to `True` in `/etc/zulip/settings.py`.
+Nonmatching users will be fully deactivated the next time your `manage.py sync_ldap_user_data` cron job runs.

 #### Other fields

 Other fields you may want to sync from LDAP include: